-For 2014, Mr. Vandoorn's incentive compensation was comprised of one element equal to 0.05% of adjusted net earnings and other elements expressed as a percentage of base salary, measured against performance goals.
+For 2017, Mr. Vandoorn's incentive compensation was comprised of one element equal to 0.1% of adjusted net earnings and other elements expressed as a percentage of base salary, measured against performance goals.
 These other elements were structured as follows:

-- · Target (and maximum) of 15% based on the achievement of budgeted variable margin for defined projects with new products; - · Target (and maximum) of 10% based on the achievement of budgeted third party net sales for defined projects with new products; - · Target (and maximum) of 10%, based on Company performance, measured based on the achievement of budgeted free cash; - · Target (and maximum) of 5% based on the achievement of budgeted fixed costs in Mr. Vandoorn's areas of responsibility; and - · Target (and maximum) of 10% for achievement of personal objectives.
+- Target (and maximum) of 15% based on the achievement of budgeted variable margin for defined research and development projects; - Target (and maximum) of 10% based on the achievement of budgeted third party net sales for defined projects with new products; - Target (and maximum) of 10%, based on Company performance, measured based on the achievement of budgeted free cash; - Target (and maximum) of 5% based on the achievement of budgeted fixed costs in Mr. Vandoorn's areas of responsibility; and - Target (and maximum) of 10% for achievement of personal objectives.

-With respect to the variable margin for defined projects with new products performance metric, Mr. Vandoorn would be eligible to receive a bonus of 15% of his base salary if actual performance was 100% of budget.
-If actual variable margin for defined projects with new products was greater than zero but less than 100% of budget, Mr. Vandoorn would be eligible to receive a bonus with respect to variable margin for defined projects with new products, increasing ratably from 0% to 15% of his base salary.
-Mr. Vandoorn earned a bonus equal to 11.25% of his base salary for 75% achievement of this metric.
+With respect to the variable margin for defined research and development projects performance metric, Mr. Vandoorn would be eligible to receive a bonus of 15% of his base salary if actual performance was 100% of budget.
+If actual variable margin for defined research and development projects was greater than zero but less than 100% of budget, Mr. Vandoorn would be eligible to receive a bonus with respect to variable margin for defined research and development projects, increasing ratably from 0% to 15% of his base salary.
+Mr. Vandoorn earned a bonus equal to 12.8% of his base salary for 85% achievement of this metric.

 With respect to the third party net sales for defined projects with new products metric, Mr. Vandoorn would be eligible to receive a bonus of 10% of his base salary if actual performance was 100% of budget.
 If actual third party net sales for defined projects with new products were greater than zero but less than 100% of budget, Mr. Vandoorn would be eligible to receive a bonus with respect to third party net sales, increasing ratably from 0% to 10% of his base salary.
-Mr. Vandoorn earned a bonus equal to 6.8% of his base salary for 68% achievement of this objective.
+Mr. Vandoorn earned a bonus equal to 9.2% of his base salary for 92% achievement of this objective.

 With respect to the free cash performance metric, Mr. Vandoorn would be eligible to receive a bonus if actual performance were greater than or equal to the budget.
 To the extent actual free cash was less than the budget, the determination of an appropriate partial bonus percentage would be made by the Compensation Committee in consultation with the CEO.
-Mr. Vandoorn earned a bonus equal to 10% of his base salary for achievement of this metric.
+Mr. Vandoorn earned a bonus equal to 10% of his base salary related to this metric.

-Mr. Vandoorn met the fixed costs budget for his areas of responsibility and accordingly earned a bonus equal to 5% of his base salary for achievement of this objective.
+With respect to the budgeted fixed costs performance metric, Mr. Vandoorn would be eligible to receive a 5% bonus if actual fixed costs were equivalent to budgeted fixed costs for Mr. Vandoorn's areas of responsibility.
+Mr. Vandoorn earned a bonus equal to 4.99% of his base salary for 99% achievement of this objective.

-Mr. Vandoorn's individual performance goals for 2014 (with related bonus opportunity as a percentage of base salary in parentheses) included: meeting R&D milestones (3.0%); defining new innovation projects to achieve sales target (2.0%); updating 5-year plan for all divisions (2.0%); fostering acquisition plans (2.0%); and supporting investor relations (1.0%).
-The achievement of these goals was evaluated and measured in the aggregate, and as a result of his achievement in relation to these goals, Mr. Vandoorn earned a bonus equal to 8.7% of his base salary.
+Mr. Vandoorn's individual performance goals for 2017 (with related bonus opportunity as a percentage of base salary in parentheses) included: meeting R&D milestones (2.0%); defining new innovation targets to achieve sales target (1.5%); fostering acquisition plans (1.5%); completing certain strategic projects (4.0%); and supporting investor relations, including participation in investor conferences (1.0%).
+The achievement of these goals was evaluated and measured in the aggregate, and as a result of his achievement in relation to these goals, Mr. Vandoorn earned a bonus equal to 8.8% of his base salary.